 Simplify Your Transition Bridge

-You can explain gap analysis and show transitions, illustrate bridge transitions, use different vantage points to help your audience understand your message, or explain timelines, the different stages of a process, simplified transition bridges.
-You can do even more with
+You can explain gap analysis and show transitions, illustrate bridge transitions, use different vantage points to help your audience understand your message, or explain timelines, the different stages of a process, and simplified transition bridges.
+You can do even more with bridges since getting from one point to another is such an essential part of presentations.

 Resource: Bridge and Bridge Gap Graphics Template